TheCodingKnyghtX/TheCodingKnyghtX/README.md

 - 👋 Hi, I’m @TheCodingKnyghtX
 - 👀 I’m interested in Star Wars, programming, gaming and Marvel :D
-- 🌱 I’m currently learning mainly Python and HTML occasionally
+- 🌱 I’m currently learning mainly Python and HTML (HTML5 included :D) occasionally
 - 💞️ I’m looking to collaborate on ...
 Basic to imtermediate python projects
 - 📫 How to reach me: you can reach me at: theknyghtx@gmail.com